-In my previous blog, I mentioned how the Earth’s ecosystems survive because of it’s complexity and diversity.
+In an earlier post, I mentioned how the Earth’s ecosystems survive because of it’s complexity and diversity.

 This complexity and diversity has developed over the course of millions of years, millions of interactions, both successful and failed.
 The two main factors for diversity are time and imperfection.